Esri/distance-direction-addin-dotnet/README.md

 				* Close customize mode
 				* Open tool by clicking the "Show Geodesy and Range" command you just added
 				* Dockable geodesy and range tool appears
-				* If you add this to a toolbar that you contstantly use the add-in will stay to get remove the add-in delete your Normal.MXT file [Delete your Normal.MXT file](https://geonet.esri.com/thread/78692)
+				* If you add this to a toolbar that you contstantly use the add-in will stay.
+To remove the add-in delete your [Normal.MXT](https://geonet.esri.com/thread/78692) file

 ## Workflows